 Quantifying the probability of a species remaining through time

-Two models are formed: one for modeling the probability of loss at the end of the study using relative pre-treatment abundance, and one modeling the probability of loss at a given year given the species’ relative abundance in the preceding year.
+We use two models to quantify the likelihood of species losses through time: one for modeling the probability of loss at the end of the study using relative pre-treatment abundance, and one modeling the probability of loss at a given year given the species’ relative abundance in the preceding year.

 We begin modeling the probability of a species persisting in a plot for the duration of the study by classifying a species as ‘lost’ if it is present in the pre-treatment year and absent at the end of the study.
 We then fit a generalized linear effects model with a binomial link to express the probability of loss as a function of pre-treatment abundance and treatment.
 In particular, we represent abundance using a rank of pre-treatment species abundance within a plot.
 We also include an interaction term between abundance rank and treatment.
 Additionally, we allow for varying intercepts within a site and plot, as well as a varying intercept by species.
 More formally, we fit the model: